 The trick to getting this setup correctly is first choosing a good VPN service and then selecting the right router – the rest is easy.

 Important note: The main factor when choosing a VPN router is the router’s CPU (processing power).
 Unfortunately, most consumer-grade routers are underpowered and do not do well with VPN encryption.
-While there are some newer models with higher CPU, there are also other options to maximize speed, which I discuss in the VPN router guide.

 VPNs and Tor